Nonary/MonitorSwapAutomation/Readme.md

 If you encounter issues with the script, you can try the following:

-- Check that your primary monitor `MonitorId` matches the value in the `primaryMonitorId` variable in the `settings.json` file.
 - Check that your dummy monitor `MonitorId` matches the value in the `dummyMonitorId` variable in the `settings.json` file.
-- Check that you have escaped the backslashes in both the primaryMonitorId and dummyMonitorId in the `settings.json` file.
+- Check that you have escaped the backslashes for dummyMonitorId in the `settings.json` file.
   Valid: MONITOR\\\\GSMC0C8\\\\{4d36e96e-e325-11ce-bfc1-08002be10318}\\\\0009

   Invalid: MONITOR\GSMC0C8\{4d36e96e-e325-11ce-bfc1-08002be10318}\0009